 When Do I Need to Pay Back an Unsubsidized Loan?

-You are responsible for starting to pay back an unsubsidized loan six months from when you graduate or drop below half-time enrollment.
+You are responsible for starting to pay back an unsubsidized loan six months from when you graduate or if you drop below half-time enrollment.
 Because of the interest capitalizing on your unsubsidized loan from the day it’s disbursed, your loan balance will likely be more than what you originally borrowed if you don’t make interest payments while you’re in school.

 What Is a Subsidized Loan?

-A subsidized loan is a need-based loan on which interest accumulates only after you begin repayment.
+A subsidized loan is a need-based loan available to undergraduate students on which interest accumulates only after you begin repayment.
 The government will pay the interest while you’re in school at least half-time or until you graduate and for the first six months after, as well as during a period of deferment.

 When Do I Need to Pay Back a Subsidized Loan?

 A grant can be beneficial to students because it is financial aid that does not have to be repaid.
 That’s one main difference between a grant vs. a loan.
 Grants may be obtained directly from your university, the federal government, state government, or a private or nonprofit organization.
 It is important to note that you may be required to meet certain financial eligibility criteria, depending on the grant.

 What Is a College Grant?

 A college grant is financial aid money awarded to a student that does not have to be paid back.
 When it comes to a grant vs. a scholarship, grants are typically awarded based on need, not on academic achievement or merit.
 Scholarships are based on merit.

 Do You Have to Pay Back Grants?

 In most cases, you do not need to pay back grants as long as you maintain eligibility.
 If, for example, you decide to drop out of school, you might be required to pay back certain grants.

-You might also need to pay back grants if you withdraw early from a program in which the grant was awarded, or if you did not meet a service obligation, as is required for the Teacher Education Assistance for College and Higher Education Grant , for example.
+You might also need to pay back grants if you withdraw early from a program in which the grant was awarded, or if you did not meet a service obligation, as is required for the Teacher Education Assistance for College and Higher Education (TEACH) Grant , for example.